 For a local treat, stop by Bryce Canyon Pines Restaurant that serves up hearty and tasty meals.
 They have everything you could think of, including steaks, salads, soups, and mashed potatoes.
 It has a super casual atmosphere and food that will remind you of Grandma’s meals.

 While technically located a little bit outside of Bryce Canyon City, if you’re on the hunt for great coffee, stop by Wanderlust Cowboy Coffee.
 From the outside, it looks like a little shack, but the coffee is delicious.
 They also serve great pastries that are cooked fresh.

 Kenny Rays is a great place to stop for breakfast, lunch, or dinner.
 At breakfast, they serve traditional American dishes like omelets, pancakes, french toast, and more.

 They have tasty entrees for the rest of the day, including chicken wings, quesadillas, soup, and steak.
 Prices are mid-range, and it’s a great place to stop if you’re visiting with a family.

 Easily the best BBQ restaurant near Bryce Canyon City is I.D.K.
 BBQ.
-Having started in 2014, we thought this place was going to still be a hidden gem, but it was so busy when we went!
+Having started in 2014, we thought this place was still going to be a hidden gem, but it was so busy when we went!
 (However, it still only took like 5 minutes to get our food – so it’s very fast service.)

 They serve huge dishes with barbecue goodness and even have salads and macaroni and cheese!
 They’re located in Tropic, down the road from the entrance at Bryce Canyon National Park.
 We absolutely love this place!